Djokovic, Agassi off to winning start

 Djokovic turned to the retired eight-time grand slam winner on the eve of the year's second major after admitting he had been in "crisis" for much of the last 10 months.

+"Even though sometimes the top athletes are regarded as perfect people, flawless people, it's not like that.
+We all have our flaws.

+"And what I think made him different from maybe others is that he was willing to share those flaws and really allowing people to understand that we all go through those moments."

-After becoming the first man since Rod Laver in 1969 to win four straight majors -- he capped the achievement at Roland Garros 12 months ago to complete the career grand slam -- Djokovic slumped badly, by his standards.
+After becoming the first man since Rod Laver in 1969 to win four straight majors -- he capped the achievement at Roland Garros 12 months ago to complete the career grand slam -- Djokovic slumped badly by his standards.
 He surrendered his No. 1 ranking to Andy Murray, admitting to a loss of motivation and "private" issues that he hasn't elaborated on.

-His reign at the Australian Open came to an end in abrupt fashion in January, bundled aside by wildcard Denis Istomin in the second round, and days before naming Agassi as his new coach parted company with virtually his entire entourage including longtime coach Marian Vajda.
+His reign at the Australian Open came to an end in abrupt fashion in January, bundled aside by wildcard Denis Istomin in the second round, and days before naming Agassi as his new coach parted company with virtually his entire entourage including longtime, influential coach Marian Vajda.

 Agassi looked on from the player's box on court Philippe Chatrier on Monday, smiling when his charge won an epic 38-shot rally in the first set.
 He was later greeted by Djokovic's former co-coach, Boris Becker, another retired multiple grand slam winner.